The mission of the CDDC is to advocate in collaboration

 readily accessible and extensive transportation is not available in the rural

 regions of Weld and northern Adams Counties.
-The project will identify community
+The project identified community

-partners to develop and support community-based coalitions and partnerships that
+partners in order to develop and support community-based coalitions and partnerships,

-Additionally, the project shall address the needs of Spanish speaking
+Additionally, the project shall addresses the needs of Spanish speaking

 communities in the region and youth and adults with developmental disabilities

 and their family members.
-Community organizing events and focus groups will be
+Community organizing events and focus groups that were

 of Bullying in Colorado